 Knott’s Berry Farm also offers a mean plan, where you can purchase an all-day meal plan for a pretty reasonable price.
 However, this meal plan is only good on select items at select restaurants throughout the park.
 So it isn’t something I recommend if you are a person or have a family with strict dietary needs or a picky eater.
 But if you are interested in a better understanding of the meal plan, read it on Knott’s website here.
 I’ll touch on my food recommendations later on in this post.

-Patrick and I do have the meal plan on our season pass, which offers the same selections as the all-day meal plan offered to regular park guests, so I can say that many of the offerings are quite good!
+There is also an all-season meal plan, which Patrick and I do have added on our season pass, and offers the same selections as the all-day meal plan offered to regular park guests, so I can say that many of the offerings are quite good!
 And I’ll get more into my favorite places to eat later on.
+The meal plan is something I highly recommend for season passholders who plan on visiting Knott’s seven or eight times within one year.

 You can also purchase one of the two “Souvenir Bottles” that are offered.
 One offers free refills day of purchase, with $1 refills throughout the rest of the year, and the other offers free refills all year.
 They are available for purchase throughout the park at various dining locations.